Executive head chef

-Sam started his career as a chef at the age of 16, working part-time in a local hotel, whilst also studying Catering at Sussex College.
-Aged 17 he then started his first full time job, working in the kitchens of Ockenden Manor Hotel, when after a year’s hard work under the direction of Head Chef Steve Crane, the team won a Michelin star.
+Aged 17, Sam left home in Horley and started his first full time job, working as a commis chef as part of the small and dedicated team in the kitchens of Ockenden Manor Hotel.
+Giving Sam his first taste of reward, after a year’s hard work under the direction of Head Chef Steve Crane, the team won a Michelin star.
 Sam stayed at Ockenden Manor Hotel for further two and a half years, enjoying the experience of working in a Michelin star kitchen and learning what the expectations were in such an environment.

-At the age of 20, Sam decided it was time for a new challenge.
-This ambition and desire to expand his knowledge took Sam to the famous two Michelin star kitchen at Gidleigh Park.
-It was a big step up in his career and for the four years Sam was there, he worked his way around all the sections of the kitchen in this fabulous hotel, learning the importance of the every little detail and the basis of what makes good food.
+At the age of 20, Sam decided it was time for a new challenge, and accepted a role working with Michael Caines in the two Michelin star kitchens of Gidleigh Park.
+It was a big step up in his career and for the four years Sam was there, he worked his way around all the sections of the kitchen, learning the importance of the every little detail and the basis of what makes good food.

 When Gidleigh Park closed for 10 months in 2007 to undergo major refurbishment, Sam used his time to experience the kitchens of some great restaurants including Hibiscus Ludlow, Restaurant Andrew Fairlie, Tom Aikens, The Square and Pied a Terre.
 Learning a huge deal, Sam was inspired further by working closely with such a great list of leading chefs.

 In early 2009 a new challenge arrived for Sam when Michael Caines MBE, Executive Head Chef at Gidleigh Park, also took over the kitchens at sister hotel The Bath Priory and appointed Sam as his Sous Chef.
 In September 2009, after proving himself to be of the highest standard, Sam was promoted to Head Chef.